wp-plugins/printfriendly/readme.txt

 == Changelog ==

+= 2.1.8 =
+* The Print Button was showing up on printed, or PDF, pages.
+Junk!
+Print or PDF button no longer displayed on printed out page or PDF.

 = 2.1.7 =
 * Changed print button from <span> to <div> to support floating the print and PDF button to right.